|ČESKÁ REPUBLIKA||CZECH REPUBLIC|

 Třebíč was began to develop in the 12th century near a Benedictine monastery which was founded in 1101.
 Already during the Middle Ages Třebíč was home of a large jewish community.
 Its jewish cemetery dates back to the 16th century.
 During the Hussite Wars Třebíč was besieged twice by the Hussite army and in 1468 it was conquered by King Matthias Corvinus of Hungary.
 The followers of the Hussites, the Moravian (or Bohemian) Brethren, had a large community at Třebíč.

-of the modern alpine skiing technique in Lilienfeld in Lower Austria.
+The village of Kožichovice (Kozichowitz), 3 km south-east of Třebíč, is the birth place of Matthias ZDARSKY (1856–1940).
+He developed the fundamentals of the modern alpine skiing technique in Lilienfeld in Lower Austria.